Knife Attacker Wounds Three At Major Paris Train Station - UrduPoint

 Knife Attacker Wounds Three At Major Paris Train Station

+Three people were injured Saturday in a knife attack at Paris's Gare de Lyon railway station, a major travel hub, police said, adding that a suspect with psychiatric problems had been arrested

-Paris, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Three people were injured Saturday in a knife attack at Paris's Gare de Lyon railway station, a major travel hub, police said, adding that a suspect had been arrested.
+Paris, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Three people were injured Saturday in a knife attack at Paris's Gare de Lyon railway station, a major travel hub, police said, adding that a suspect with psychiatric problems had been arrested.

-The detained man, a Malian national, went on a stabbing spree at around 8:00 am (0700 GMT) at the station, which operates domestic trains as well as those heading to Switzerland and Italy.
+The man, a Malian national living in Italy, went on a stabbing spree at 7:35 am (0635 GMT) at the station, which operates domestic trains as well as those heading to Switzerland and Italy.

-One person suffered serious injuries to the abdomen while two others were lightly wounded, police said.
+One person suffered life-threatening injuries to the abdomen while two others were lightly wounded, Paris police prefect Laurent Nunez told reporters.
+A fourth person went into shock after witnessing the assaults.

+A terrorist attack was ruled out at this stage and an inquiry into attempted murder launched.

+The stabbing took place less than six months before Paris hosts the 2024 Olympics and an expected 15 million visitors.

+The suspect volunteered to police that he suffered from "psychiatric problems" and he was carrying medicine, said Nunez.

+"We will see if terrorism can be ruled out, after checks underway on his telephone records, life in Italy and comments to investigators," Nunez added.

-Passers-by overpowered the man before railway police arrived on the scene, the police source said.
+Passers-by had overpowered the man before railway police arrived on the scene, the police source said.

 "A thank you to those who overpowered the man who carried out this unbearable act," said Interior Minister Gerald Darmanin on X, formerly Twitter.

-The Paris prosecutor's office launched an inquiry into the attack, while the national anti-terrorist prosecutor said it was observing proceedings at this stage.
+The Paris prosecutor's office launched the inquiry into the attack, while the national anti-terrorist prosecutor said it was observing proceedings at this stage.

-The assault took place less than six months before Paris hosts the 2024 Olympics and and an expected 15 million visitors.

-The area between halls one and three were temporarily inaccessible, rail operator SNCF said on X, formerly Twitter.
+The area between halls one and three were temporarily inaccessible, rail operator SNCF said on X.

 Services to the Paris region were delayed, the SNCF said, referring only to "an act of criminal intent".